Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 (Thus there are always borders in both markdown and HTML tables).
 - There's no overlay for image loading but blank space &mdash; readers may be unaware of this and skip your beautiful illustrations.
 - Many (if not most) Q&A tricks for markdown won't work on Git.
-- It's easier to list what the GitHub site editor has (few shortcut keys) rather than what's expected (toolbars, context menus, safe saving, and so on).
+- It's easier to list what the GitHub site editor has (few shortcut keys) rather than what's wanted: toolbars, context menus, auto-saving, and so on.
 - GitHub isn't the fastest and the smartest markdown engine.

 ## More than text